ameliatheamazin/curiouscat/readme.md

 ---

-## 📊 Data Engineering Learnings
+## 🔑 Key Takeaways and Learnings

-- **Scraping APIs ≠ Clean Data**
-  Wikipedia API often returns incomplete or inconsistent data (e.g., missing thumbnails or ambiguous country tags).
-Handling nulls and irregularities was critical.

 - **Data Modeling Matters**
   Defining a schema (title, description, URL, thumbnail, country, region) early kept the pipeline structured and easier to extend.

-- **Enrichment Adds Value**
-  Raw article lists were not engaging.
-By enriching with geography and media (thumbnails, regions), the dataset became far more interactive and useful.

-- **Iterative Development**
-  Starting with static JSON enabled quick prototyping.
-Later iterations could connect to a database or add filters for scalability.

----

-## 🔑 Key Takeaways

-- **CuriousCat shows how data engineering + visualization = storytelling.** It bridges geography with curiosity to provide a fun way to explore the world through unusual knowledge.
+- **CuriousCat shows how data engineering + visualization = storytelling.**
+  It bridges geography with curiosity to provide a fun way to explore the world through unusual knowledge.

-- **Direct Wikipedia integration**: Ensures accurate, up-to-date information.
+- **Direct Wikipedia integration**
+  Ensures accurate, up-to-date information.
-- **Expandable**: Future stretch goals include topic filters, user-submitted articles, and weird travel guides.

 ---